devanshbatham/devanshbatham.github.io/drafts/draft.md

 - [ ] [Contract ABI Specification](https://docs.soliditylang.org/en/v0.8.9/abi-spec.html)

+# 🏷️[Day 11] Break
+We are on a learning streak for the past ten consecutive days.
+I believe it is time you should take a day out for yourself now.
+You are doing very well so far and you deserve a break.
+Go out, Treat yourself to your favorite food, give food to some street animals, spread love and have fun ❤️😊.

+# 🏷️[Day 12 - Day 17] On-hands Practise
+We are familiar with Solidity documentation now.
+It is time to write actual code, let's practice Solidity by understanding and re-writing the following example contracts:

+## Day 12:

+## Day

 # 💌 **Want to support my work?**
 If you think my work has added some value to your existing knowledge, then you can [Buy me a Coffee here](https://www.buymeacoffee.com/Asm0d3us) (and who doesn't loves a good cup of coffee?)